 Transportation Alternatives Program

-The federal Transportation Alternatives Program is an annual competetive application process where projects are submitted to the MPO and then ranked and prioritized for funding.
+The federal Transportation Alternatives Program is an annual competitive application process where projects are submitted to the MPO and then ranked and prioritized for funding.
 Funded projects enter into a grant reimbursement agreement with the Florida Dept. of Transportation (FDOT).

 - Approximately $3M has been allocated annually in recent years to fund Transportation Alternatives (TA) projects in Palm Beach County

 - Projects selected for funding by the MPO will be constructed in FY 21

 - Municipal, county, state, federal agencies and tribal councils.

 - Safe Routes to School project applicants include public schools or school districts, private schools, health departments, colleges and universities.